manta-innovations/manta-innovations.github.io/_posts/published/2020-03-15-Why you should embrace DevOps.md

 - Deployment strategies for rolling out new versions.

 To make matters worse they're still running on a single environment - so either they'd have to make all of these changes on their "production" environment, or spin up a separate isolated development environment, which to ensure both environments are identical.
-They'd really have to invest in **Infrastructure as Code**.
+They'd really have to invest in Infrastructure as Code.

 ![post-thumb]({{site.baseurl}}/assets/images/blog/Devops_containers.png){:class="img-fluid rounded float mx-auto mb-2" :height="auto" width="60%"}